icbi-lab/current-topics-bioinformatics-lecture/README.md

 ## Lecture material

+ * Is organized in this repository
-Is available from this repository and from the course website: https://icbi-lab.github.io/current-topics-bioinformatics-lecture/
+ * Slides are available from the [course website](https://icbi-lab.github.io/current-topics-bioinformatics-lecture/)

 ## Main topics: